joshr120/open-deck/README.md

 - An ESP8266 is being used as the micro-controller as it is small, low cost, has enough flash memory to store all of the images as well as having WiFi to allow for additional features.
 Importantly for everything to fit this needs to be a WEMOS D1 Mini V4 with a USB-C Connector

 - Low Profile M2 Screws used for clearance (Length is critical)

-## Smart Home Control With MQTT:
-The Open Deck can also be used as a smart home controller using MQTT.
-This can easily interface with home assitant without the Open-Deck only needing to be plugged in for power.
-Upload the example MQTT arduino sketch onto the Open Deck and enter your credentials in the code.

-A number 1-16 will be sent to the topic ```open_deck/buttons``` whenever the button is pressed.

-Images can easily be uploaded using the GUI and will be saved localy on the Open Deck.

-In the future I would like to integrate this setup into the GUI so you do not need to re-flash any firmware.

 ## 3D Printed Parts